tangowithcode/tango_with_django_2/manuscript/chapter16-rango-hints.md

 With a valid `UserProfileForm`, we can then create a new instance of the `UserProfile` model with the line `user_profile = form.save(commit=False)`.
 Setting `commit=False` gives us the time to manipulate the new `UserProfile` instance that is created before we commit it to the database.
 This is where we can then add in the necessary step to associate the new `UserProfile` instance with the associated `User` instance (refer to the user flow/experience list [at the top of this section](#section-hints-profiles) to refresh your memory).
 After then saving the new `UserProfile` instance, we then redirect the user with a new account to Rango's `index` view, using the `reverse()` URL lookup.
 If form validation failed for any reason, errors are simply printed to the console.
 You'll most likely want to deal with this in a better way to make error handling more robust -- and intuitive for the user.

-If the request was instead sent as a HTTP `GET`, the user simply wants to request a blank form to fill out.
+If the request was instead sent as an HTTP `GET`, the user simply wants to request a blank form to fill out.
 In this case, we respond by `render`ing the `rango/profile_registration.html` template created above with a blank instance of the `UserProfileForm`, passed to the rendering context dictionary as `form`.
 Doing this satisfies the requirement that we created previously in our new template.

-This solution should therefore handle all required scenarios for creating, parsing and saving data from a `UserProfileForm` form.
+Therefore, this solution should handle all required scenarios for creating, parsing and saving data from a `UserProfileForm` form.

 H> ### Why use `login_required`?
 H> Remember, once a newly registered user hits this view, they will have had a new account created for them.
 This means that we can safely assume that he or she is now logged into Rango.
 This is why we are using the `@login_required` decorator at the top of our view to prevent individuals from accessing the view when they are unauthorised to do so.